 Drop-in stations include booths where students can create Native American shields and beaded bracelets, learn how tribes conducted trade, and see artifacts that are not normally on display.
 Hands-on stations will be featured on all three floors!

-This event was sponsored in part by grants from the Nebraska Humanities Council and Nebraska Cultural Endowment.
+This event was sponsored in part by grants from the Humanities Nebraska, the Nebraska Cultural Endowment, and the Nebraska Arts Council.

 Note: Reservations are required for student groups.
 For more information, or to register, please contact Visitor Services at 402.461.2399.